inasafe/inasafe-doc/docs/source/training/intermediate/osm/302-quality-assurance.rst

 Everybody makes mistakes, but the system works because even when one person does something the “wrong” way, there are always other mappers ready to help and fix errors.
-As you map more and more, it will continue to get easier, and you will learn the “proper” way to do things.
+As you map more and more it will continue to get easier, and you will learn the “proper” way to do things.
 In this module we will take a look at the JOSM validation tool, which is an automated tool to search for errors and warnings in your data.